kimchi-project/ginger/docs/API.md

         * IPV6_PEERDNS *(optional)*: 'yes' use the peerdns configured
         * IPV6_PEERROUTES *(optional)*: 'yes' use PEERROUTES
         * IPV6_DEFAULTGW *(optional)*: Gateway assigned to the ipv6 address
+        * ROUTES *(optional)*: Assign routes to interface
+                * ADDRESS: ipv6 address of the interface
+                * NETMASK: netmask of the ipv6 address
+		* GATEWAY: Gateway assigned to the ipv6 address
+		* METRIC *(optional)*: Cost values used by the router

 * **DELETE**: Delete an interface of types bond and vlan